ghkaan/BaR-release/README.md

 - tooltipdelay - Tooltip delay in ms

-[EXCL_SAS] - User-defined SAS exclusion rules (will remove SAS log message from other categories if identified) [EXCL_R] - User-defined R exclusion rules (will remove R log message from other categories if identified) [EXCL_BAT] - User-defined BAT exclusion rules (will remove BAT log message from other categories if identified) [EXCL_CMD] - User-defined CMD exclusion rules (will remove CMD log message from other categories if identified) [RECENT] - List of recently opened *.bar files
+[EXCL_SAS] - User-defined SAS exclusion rules (will remove SAS log message from other categories if identified) [EXCL_PY] - User-defined PY exclusion rules (will remove R log message from other categories if identified) [EXCL_R] - User-defined R exclusion rules (will remove R log message from other categories if identified) [EXCL_BAT] - User-defined BAT exclusion rules (will remove BAT log message from other categories if identified) [EXCL_CMD] - User-defined CMD exclusion rules (will remove CMD log message from other categories if identified)

+You can use wildcards %ANY%, %NZR%, %BEG%, %END for any text, non-zero numbers, markers of the begin\end in excl_xxx parameters.

+[RECENT] - List of recently opened *.bar files

 ---